Human and AI Perceptual Differences in Image Classification Errors: Hypothesis testing

 \subsection{Hypothesis test3: Correlation of accuracy to the machine agreement}

 Proceeding Hypothesis test2, when $X=\text{the number of correct predictions among machines}$, we have:

-The $p$-value for all coefficients appeared in Eqn. \ref{eq:test2} satisfies that $p<0.004\leq \alpha=0.05$, indicating that we should reject the null hypothesis.
+The $p$-value for all coefficients appearing in Eqn. \ref{eq:test2} satisfies that $p<0.004\leq \alpha=0.05$, indicating that we should reject the null hypothesis.
 In other words, the variable $X$ has statistically significant effects on $Y$.
 What is more, human performance yields a much smaller $\beta_1$, i.e., $0.0836<1.0000$.
-Thus, the difficulty level for machine learning models (metric: number of correct predictions made by machine learning models) has fewer impacts on human performance by referring to that of machine learning models.
+Thus, the difficulty level for machine learning models (metric: number of correct predictions made by machine learning models) has less impact on human performance than on machine learning models.